-- John Harper (Chief Operating Officer, Los Angeles 2028)
+- John Harper (Chief Operating Officer, Treasurer, Los Angeles 2028)

 - Stacey Allaster (Chief Executive Professional Tennis, United States Tennis Association)

 Students applying to TRSM’s unique stream do not necessarily require an undergraduate degree in business or sport experience, but they do need to have the special DNA to make them successful in sport business.
 “In the sport business, as they often say, ‘we want to hire for talent and train for expertise,’” says Bradish.

 The stream is intended to get graduates into consulting, analytics and business intelligence teams.
 Professors for the program will be working in unison with industry experts.

 Bradish, who founded the Bachelor of Sport Management (BSM) degree at Brock University, points out that TRSM’s new stream has the advantage of being located in downtown Toronto.